- What is the atmosphere like at the school ? What makes it unique ?

 - A Career and Orientation Service to prepare them from a very early stage for the selection and admission processes of internationally recognised universities, especially in the United Kingdom, France, Canada and the United States.

-The percentage of classes taught in English grows from 20 % in Year 1 to 40 % in Year 4 and thereafter.
 For more details, please see our Teaching and Learning Policy on the dedicated tab of our website.

 At present we are prepare our Year 10 students for the French Brevet des Collèges (official French equivalent of the GCSE).